Prepare Your Voice for Singing if You Are a Smoker

 How to Prepare Your Voice for Singing if You Are a Smoker

-- 1Keep yourself hydrated as much as possible.Dehydration will only make your muscles stiffer, as well as cause poor blood circulation.
+- 1Dehydration will only make your muscles stiffer, as well as cause poor blood circulation.
 At the same time, drinking, particularly plain tap water or juice, will help clear out your throat.
 Do it in between smoking, ideally in proper proportion with every puff.
-Drinking will also help you unconsciously consume less, because you spend half of the time drinking while a cigarette is lit, instead of puffing.Advertisement
+Drinking will also help you unconsciously consume less, because you spend half of the time drinking while a cigarette is lit, instead of puffing.Keep yourself hydrated as much as possible.Advertisement

-- 14Get enough rest the night before.Sleep helps the body become stronger, and to recuperate from certain infections that make the body weak.
-Having enough sleep will make your body sturdier, in spite of the fact that you smoke.Advertisement
+- 14Sleep helps the body become stronger, and to recuperate from certain infections that make the body weak.
+Having enough sleep will make your body sturdier, in spite of the fact that you smoke.Get enough rest the night before.Advertisement

 Categories : Health & Wellness